 Challenge Accepted! in addition to making tuna salad and tuna sandwiches, which my kids love, I add tuna to whole grain pasta with olives, tomatoes, and hard-boiled eggs for a twist on the classic Nicoise salad!
 Try her Nicoise Pasta Salad!

 What are your favorite ways to incorporate canned food into you recipes?
-Share your favorites with us in the comments section below and be sure to unlock a coupon to use on your next Luvo purchase.
+Share your favorites with us in the comments section below and be sure to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.